danielrebelo1/feup-esof-project/docs/README.md

   * User - This class represents the user of the app.
 A user must have a login on the app and can acess a lot of movies.

-  * Movie - This class represents a movie .
-A movie can have multiple fields like title,genre,duration... .
-This movies contains reviews , where users can comment       about the movie and assign a rating.
+  * Media - This class represents the media that can be either a movie or a series.
+All the information regarding each one will be acessed through the api.

   * Review - This class represents a review where a user can give his opinion about the movie and give a rating for the movie.
 A user can have multiple reviews for all   movies
 ## Physical Architecture